-Accu-Steel uses a variety of heavy-duty and high-quality materials to fabricate the best fabric covered storage buildings, including inline and hot-dipped galvanizing.
+Accu-Steel uses a variety of heavy-duty and high-quality materials to create the best fabric covered storage buildings, including inline and hot-dipped galvanizing techniques.

 Batch Hot-Dip and Inline Galvanizing: A Comparative Analysis

 By: Philip G. Rahrig, Executive Director, American Galvanizers Association

 The two most common methods of applying zinc metal to steel handrail tubing for the purpose of protection from corrosion are batch hot-dip galvanizing and in-line, continuous galvanizing.

 Batch hot-dipped galvanizing involves loading a rack or overhead lifting fixture with 50 or more cut-lengths (usually 20’ or 40’) of tubing, thoroughly cleaning the steel, and then immersing the entire load into a molten zinc bath where all exterior and interior surfaces are thoroughly coated.
 Once the newly galvanized tubing cools, it is ready for shipment to the job site or transport to a paint contractor for application of paint.

 In-line, continuous galvanizing involves feeding the tubing through the bath of molten zinc and then applying a conversion coating to prevent the formation of naturally occurring zinc oxide and hydroxide.
 Usually, a topcoat of a clear, inorganic, polymeric paint is applied to the conversion coating.
 It is important to note that only the outside of the tubing goes through this process; the tubing’s inside surface receives only a coating of zinc-rich paint.

 Fundamentally, zinc metal will provide some level of corrosion protection to the steel used in myriad applications.
 However, understanding the metallurgy, bond strength, corrosion mechanisms, and testing of the two methods described above may lead to better design decisions for particular applications.